dfki-ric/uxo-dataset2024/README.md

 - *preprocess_gopro_3_calc_all_optical_flow.bash*: calculates the optical flow magnitudes for every clip.

 ### Dataset assembly
-- *dataaset_match_recordings.bash*: a GUI that allows synchronized playback of the different recordings and adjust the offsets between them.
+- *dataset_match_recordings.bash*: a GUI that allows synchronized playback of the different recordings and adjust the offsets between them.
 The result is a csv containing matching recordings and offsets.
 - *dataset_export.bash*: copies and extracts the processed data into the final dataset.

 ### Viewing